-Investors may choose to sell stocks in order to gain or spend cash.
-But, individuals may want to reinvest earnings from sold stocks into other assets.
+Investors may choose to sell stocks to gain or spend cash.
+But, individuals may want to reinvest earnings from the stocks sold into other assets.
 If investors decide to reinvest their profits, they need to consider the advantages and disadvantages of doing so.

-• Cash is subject to inflation, which makes cash savings lose value over time.
-By reinvesting rather than holding on to cash, investors are less likely to lose money due to inflation.
-Over a long term period, cash tends to lose value, whereas the stock market tends to grow.
+• Hedge against inflation: Cash is subject to inflation, which makes cash savings lose value over time.
+Over a long-term period, cash tends to lose value, whereas the stock market tends to grow.
+By reinvesting rather than holding on to cash, investors may be less likely to lose money due to inflation.

 Platforms for Buying and Selling Stocks

-People just getting started with building a portfolio of stocks have several options for doing so.
+People just getting started with building a portfolio of stocks have several options.
 Options might include online platforms or traditional phone-in and in-person traders, including:

 Investors can also make stock trades over the phone or in person by working with a financial advisor.
-Prior to the arrival of web-driven trading, most stocks were bought and sold through brokers or financial advisors.
-Sell orders placed through these individuals generally get executed within 24 hours, so it can be a slower method to cashing out stocks.
+Sell orders placed through these individuals generally get executed within 24 hours, so it can be a slower method to cash out stocks.
+Before the arrival of web-driven trading, most stocks were bought and sold through traditional investment brokers or financial advisors.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.